GabeStah/dgraph-reddit/hugo/content/_index.md

     export const Mutations = {
       [Types.Mutation.Post.Set.Paginated](state: any, { posts }: { posts: any[] }) {
-        state.posts = posts;
+        state.posts = [...state.posts, ...posts];
       }
     };
     ```

     As with the `Actions` object exported from `src/state/actions.ts`, the `Mutations` object is a collection of mutation methods.
 The first parameter provided by Vuex is the current state, which is required and will be used to update or _mutate_ the state within the handler function.
 We've also opted to pass an optional second argument that contains custom data used to process this mutation.
 Here we're destructuring the `posts` property that was passed via the `commit()` method in our action, and setting the `state.posts` value to it.

 9. The final step is to open `src/state/state.ts` and set the _initial_ state values for any state properties we'll be using.
 In this case, we just have the `posts` property used above.

     ```ts
     export const State = {